-Although backpacking in Finland is not cheap, it’s definitely worth stopping over for a couple days to explore before heading off to cheaper European countries like Estonia or Latvia.
+Although backpacking Finland is not cheap, it’s definitely worth stopping over for a couple days.

-A common question asked of solo female travellers is, ‘what is there to do in Helsinki’?
+A common question is, ‘what is there to do in Helsinki’?
 Travellers don’t go to Helsinki to check popular tourist sties off a bucket list.

 Finland is also known for its sauna culture.
-They’ll be everywhere.
+They’re everywhere.
 Embrace it and enjoy it.
 Also don’t forget to stop by Senate Square (this is where Helsinki Cathedral is).

 If checking out the area surrounding Helsinki sounds like your thing, take a ferry to one of the islands for an afternoon.
 Soumenlinna and Lonna are popular and awesome to see.